suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 We also include the `user` object in the response.
 This is so the client has a simple way to access this data.

-This custom object is then returned as the payload of the successfull API response.
+This custom object is then returned as the payload of the successful API response.

 If either the `foundUser` is `null` or the password does not match, we return an